anki2208/Bike-Rental-Count-Prediction/README.md

 # Bike-Rental-Count-Prediction
-The objective of this Case is to Predication of bike rental count on daily based on the environmental and seasonal settings
+The objective of this project is to predicat the bike rental count on daily based on the environmental and seasonal settings.
+Various models such as Linear Regression , Decision Tree, Random Forest etc. have been used for prediction.